 To replicate this look, all you need to do is leave a piece of hair out when you gather the rest of it into a high ponytail.
 After you secure the main part with a hair tie, take the rogue loose piece you set aside and wrap it around the base of the ponytail.
 Just secure with a bobby pin, and you'll be all set.

-We like the '60s vibe we get from this brushed-back style.
-Before gathering your hair into a ponytail, try teasing your hair at the crown of your head to achieve the rounded volume you see here on the Mugler runway.
+We like the girlish vibe we get from this side pony.
+Before gathering your hair into a ponytail, try teasing your hair at the crown of your head to achieve the rounded volume you see here.

 Leave it to Dior to create the best beach waves we've ever seen.
 To replicate this perfection, we'll use the Beachwaver Pro 1-Inch Curling Iron ($199).
 Then, we'll leave some tousled pieces out at the front before twisting the rest of our hair back on either side of our head and tying it off with a hair tie.